code-423n4/docs/README.md

 Each share is redeemable for: `pot / number of shares`

-**Important mechanism update:** For contests starting on or after February 3, 2022, low and non-critical findings will now be submitted as a SINGLE QA Report; contests will allocate a fixed 10% of prize pools toward QA Reports.
-For more on QA Reports, see [Judging criteria](roles/wardens/judging-criteria).
+**Important mechanism update:** For contests starting on or after February 3, 2022, low and non-critical findings will now be submitted as a SINGLE QA report; contests will allocate a fixed 10% of prize pools toward QA reports.
+(Similarly, gas findings should be submitted as a single gas report.)
+For more on QA and gas reports, see [Judging criteria](roles/wardens/judging-criteria).

 **Judges** are incentivized to review findings and determine allocation of the prize pool by receiving a share of the prize pool themselves.